Buying Versus Leasing a Car

 In light of the on-going debate of whether it is better to lease a new car or to purchase it on vehicle finance, we decided to give consumers some facts to take into consideration when they are faced with the option of financing a car through the bank or entering into a car lease agreement.

-Even with the low interest rate environment in the South African economy, a lot of consumers are still struggling to service their monthly debt, because of inflation that puts more stress on their already stretched budgets, which can ultimately lead them into trouble with the financial institutions and into the dreaded situation of being blacklisted.
+Even with the low interest rate environment in the South African economy, a lot of consumers are still struggling to service their monthly debt.
+This is due to inflation that puts more stress on their already stretched budgets, which can ultimately lead them into trouble with the financial institutions and into the dreaded situation of being blacklisted.

 At SA Motor Lease we have seen this need for consumers to be able to drive a new car that is safer and more fuel efficient than older models, without having to commit to the same stringent requirements when financing a car though a bank.

 - The Leasing period is shorter than the finance period.

 - There is no balloon payment when you lease a car.

 - Monthly rental amounts is fixed for the full period of the contract – meaning that you will not be influenced by interest rate hikes.